techidaily/site-games-able/source/_posts/a-step-by-step-guide-for-a-supercharged-ps4-experience.md

 ## 6\.
 Upgrade to an SSD or Faster HDD

  The PS4's stock 5400RPM hard drive isn't particularly fast, so it takes a while to load games.
-As a result, you might consider[upgrading your internal PS4 drive](https://www.makeuseof.com/tag/upgrade-ps4s-hard-drive/) to a 7200RPM disk, hybrid drive, or even an SSD.
+As a result, you might consider [upgrading your internal PS4 drive](https://www.makeuseof.com/tag/upgrade-ps4s-hard-drive/) to a 7200RPM disk, hybrid drive, or even an SSD.

  While this will result in some loading time benefits, it won't make a world of difference otherwise.
 Games will load more quickly, but it won't improve graphical performance or other aspects of gameplay.